AshleyLTW/benihassanresearchgroup.github.io/team.md

-The Beni Hassan @ Macquarie Project team, based at Macquarie University, Sydney, and the Metropolitan Museum of Art, New York, is comprised of a student centred research group and academic staff.
+The Beni Hassan @ Macquarie Project team is based at Macquarie University, Sydney, and the Metropolitan Museum of Art, New York, and is comprised of a student centred research group and academic staff.

 <amp-accordion>